nkrusch/recontext/.github/README.md

 The environment is pre-configured with two detectors, [Dig](https://github.com/dynaroars/dig/tree/dev) or [Tacle](https://github.com/ML-KULeuven/tacle), and many input [traces](#inputs).
 The analyzers will have scalability issues with larger inputs.
-[Digup](../src/digup.py) (a modified version of Dig) partitions the input trace, and yields inference results based on the partitions.
+[Digup](../src/digup.py) is a wrapper for Dig that partitions the input trace, and yields inference results based on the partitions.

 Select parts of the development are verified in Dafny.